AxonIQ/code-samples/saga/README.md

 For testing a fixture test ([ProcessOrderSagaTest](io/axoniq/dev/samples/saga/ProcessOrderSagaTest.java)) can be used.
 This is a convenient method to implement the tests.
 Just define the test subject:
 `private SagaTestFixture<ProcessOrderSaga> testFixture = new SagaTestFixture<>(ProcessOrderSaga.class);`

 Inject the resources needed for your Saga (Don't inject Axon resources since they are already injected) :
 `testFixture.registerResource(uuidProviderMock);`

 And implement any given-when-then style test.

+## Saga configuration example

+Saga’s are event processors.
+A Saga event processor will (by default) start its token at the head of the stream.
+It is possible to change this behavior and let the processor take all historical events into account.
+The configuration example can be found [here](io/axoniq/dev/samples/saga/ProcessOrderSagaConfig.java)